damek/damek.github.io/_random/modded-nanogpt-walkthrough-I.md

     assert x.device == w.device
     assert x.is_contiguous() and w.is_contiguous()

-    # Return tuple with shapes and dtypes mirroring the real mm_op's output:
-    # 1. Output of matmul: shape based on x and w.T, dtype bfloat16 (as in real op)
-    # 2. Saved x_f8: shape of x, dtype float8_e4m3fn
-    # 3. Saved w_f8: shape of w, dtype float8_e4m3fn
-    # The actual matmul x @ w.T is just a placeholder for shape calculation.
-    # The dtype of the first element is implicitly bfloat16 because _scaled_mm outputs bfloat16.
-    # The fake function should ideally explicitly cast the first element to bfloat16 if there's ambiguity.
-    # However, PyTorch's fake tensor propagation might infer this correctly from the real op's signature.
-    # For robustness, one might write: (x @ w.T).to(torch.bfloat16)
     return x @ w.T, x.to(torch.float8_e4m3fn), w.to(torch.float8_e4m3fn)
 ```
 When `TorchDynamo` traces a model containing `mm_op`, it doesn't necessarily execute the full, potentially complex, `@torch.compile`d `impl` function of `mm_op` with actual data.
 Instead, it can run this registered `_` fake function with "fake tensors."
 These fake tensors carry metadata (like shape, dtype, device) but not actual numerical data.